-Policy 4-2526: Adjacent to the Cortlandt border, south of the roadway, allow townhouses and small-lot single-family homes in a "small scale village center" mixed use format connected to the adjacent commercial area.
+Policy 4-26: Adjacent to the Cortlandt border, south of the roadway, allow townhouses and small-lot single-family homes in a "village center" mixed use format connected to the adjacent commercial area.

-• The residential and commercial uses should be designed in concert with roadway, parking, and landscaping improvements and should be designed as an integrated village center that is walkable and green.

-- Consider allowing second-floor apartments above commercial uses in this area too. - Any such development should preserve the single-family uses and character along Old Crompond Road. - Infrastructure improvements must be provided before or concurrent with any significant development.
+- The residential and commercial uses should be designed in concert with roadway, parking, and landscaping improvements and should be designed as an integrated village center that is walkable and green. - Consider allowing second-floor apartments above commercial uses in this area too.
+The multi-family zone envisioned in the 1983 Plan should be included. - Any such development should preserve the single-family uses and character along Old Crompond Road.

-Policy 4-2627: Recognizing that the automobile will remain the primary mode of access to the western commercial area, address traffic concerns and provide convenient parking.
+Policy 4-27: Recognizing that the automobile will remain the primary mode of access to the western commercial area, address traffic concerns and provide convenient parking.